bcknr/IntroToGit_Activity/README.md

 # Collaboration Activity for Intro to Git Workshop
-Add a helpful description